 There are close to 140 river salmon fishing tenancies, including more than a third with angling clubs or associations.
-These cover a wide range of rivers, including prolific and relatively valuable beats such as that on the Allan Water near Dunblane, which is let to the local angling association.
-There are also tenancies on attractive rivers such as the Findhorn, the Stinchar and the Teith, in addition to fisheries of nominal value, like those on the Midlothian Almond and the Forth.
+These cover a wide range of rivers, many located in the centre of Scotland including the Allan Water near Dunblane and the River Leader near Earlston, both let to a local angling association.
+There are also tenancies on rivers in the north east and south west such as the Findhorn, the Stinchar, in addition to improving fisheries, like those on the Lothian, Almond and the Forth.

 Conservation is a vital element of this business activity and we employ a number of measures in order to protect the salmon stock.
 To guard against overfishing, each tenancy has a strict limit on the number of rods that may fish at any one time.
 Tenants are also required to comply with all conservation measures put forward by the district salmon fishery board in addition to statutory regulations.

 For example, to protect valuable spawning stock from exploitation, long-term leases of headwater fisheries in the Tweed system were granted in favour of The River Tweed Commission.